-When you start the engine, the idle speed increases, this helps to warm up the engine.
+When you start the engine, the idle speed increases.
+This helps to warm up the engine.
 If the engine idle speed does not slow down automatically, have your vehicle checked by an authorized dealer.

-Note: You can crank the engine for a total of 60 seconds (without the engine starting) before the starting system temporarily disables.
+Note: You can crank the engine for a total of 60 seconds without the engine starting before the starting system temporarily disables.
 The 60 seconds does not have to be all at once.
 For example, if you crank the engine three times for 20 seconds each time, without the engine starting, you reached the 60-second time limit.
 A message appears in the information display alerting you that you exceeded the cranking time.
 You cannot attempt to start the engine for at least 15 minutes.
 After 15 minutes, you are limited to a 15-second engine cranking time.
 You need to wait 60 minutes before you can crank the engine for 60 seconds again.

-Before starting the engine, check the following:
+Before starting your vehicle, check the following:

-- Make sure all occupants have fastened their seatbelts. - Make sure the headlamps and electrical accessories are off. - · Make sure the parking brake is on. - Move the transmission selector lever to park (P) (automatic transmission) or neutral (manual transmission)
+- Make sure all occupants have fastened their safety belts.

+- Make sure the headlamps and electrical accessories are off.

+- Make sure the parking brake is on.

+- Make sure the transmission is in park (P).

+- Switch the ignition key to position II.